 - Loss of support and protection

-Though uncommon, in some cases, the court can award punitive damages—intended to punish the defendant for behavior that the court recognizes as particularly egregious.
-The fines are often substantial and are designed to discourage the defendant and others from behaving in such a manner ever again.
+While they are extremely rare, in some cases, the court will award punitive damages.
+These damages punish the defendant for their egregious behavior rather than provide additional compensation for the victim and/or their family.
+The intent is to discourage the defendant and others from behaving in such a manner ever again.

-- Gathering evidence, including police reports, eyewitness statements, and any surveillance video footage
+- Gathering evidence like police reports, eyewitness statements, and surveillance video of the accident.

-- Building a strong case to pursue compensation to the full extent of your injuries
+- Building a strong case to pursue compensation to the fullest extent of your injuries.

 - Fighting for your rights in court if we cannot reach a fair settlement with the insurance company.

 With the help of a dedicated DUI lawyer in New Orleans, the drunk driver who caused your accident may face jail time, fines, license revocation, punitive damages, and other charges.